--Although teachers feel they have sufficient opportunities to attend PD to learn to integrate technology, many feel that the PD is not content specific and a lack of devices makes it difficult to truly integrate technology.
+- -Although teachers feel they have sufficient opportunities to attend PD to learn to integrate technology, many feel that the PD is not content specific and a lack of devices makes it difficult to truly integrate technology. - a.)

-a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology Teacher Use-Teaching (how teachers use technology to teach as well as require students to use technology to learn); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

--According to the Transform 2020 survey, system inventory, and the technology check-out calendar, teachers use various forms of technology, including interactive whiteboards, document cameras, and mobile labs to integrate technology into the classroom. -According to expenditure report, OES is using federal money to fund a keyboarding program for 4th and 5th grade students. -According to the Transform 2020, teachers use data from online summative and formative assessments to inform teaching and learning.
+-According to the Transform 2020 survey, system inventory, and the technology check-out calendar, teachers use various forms of technology, including interactive whiteboards, document cameras, and mobile labs to integrate technology into the classroom.

+-According to the Transform 2020, teachers use data from online summative and formative assessments to inform teaching and learning.
--According to the Transform 2020 survey, teachers need more in-depth professional development pertaining to incorporating technology into classroom instruction, using technology to create authentic learning experiences, implementation of the NETS standards, and incorporating project based learning.

--According to the Transform 2020 survey, teachers need training on creating a global learning community.
+- -According to the Transform 2020 survey, teachers need more in-depth professional development pertaining to incorporating technology into classroom instruction, using technology to create authentic learning experiences, implementation of the NETS standards, and incorporating project based learning. - -According to the Transform 2020 survey, teachers need training on creating a global learning community.